Apgoldberg1/Dex-Net-5.0/README.md

 **EfficientNet** uses PyTorch's efficientnet_b0 implementation with an additional linear layer and softmax.
 It slightly out performs "DexNetGQCNN" on suction (see **Performance Analysis** section).

-**DexNetFCGQCNN** is a fully convolutional network which takes a batch of normalized depth images which may be larger than 32x32 and returns a grasp confidence heatmap.
+**BaseFCGQCNN** is a fully convolutional network which takes a batch of normalized depth images which may be larger than 32x32 and returns a grasp confidence heatmap.
 DexNet GQ-CNN weights can be converted to Dex-Net FC-GQ-CNN weights using convert_weights.py.
 This can be done for both suction and parallel jaw grasp models.

+**HighResFCGQCNN** is a fully convolutional network which outputs higher resolution grasp maps compared to BaseFCGQCNN.
+It uses a an offsetting trick to prevent dimension reduction from the max-pool layer.

 **fakeFCGQCNN** runs a provided GQCNN across each 32x32 crop of an image to return a grasp confidence heatmap.
 This model is inefficient and is intended for testing and benchmarking purposes.